 Additional awareness information:

-All About Speech & Language Co-Founder and Speech & Language Pathologist, Brieann Y. Papp and I have been a part of this strong little boy’s journey from initially suspecting a undiagnosed cleft palate through several surgeries and treatment over the last three years.
+All About Speech & Language Co-Founder and Speech & Language Pathologist, Brieann Y. Papp has been a part of this strong little boy’s journey from initially suspecting a undiagnosed cleft palate through several surgeries and treatment over the last three years.

 He was diagnosed with a submucous cleft palate two years ago and treatment has focused on increasing his ability to differentiate between sounds that come from our mouth versus those that come through our nose and on placement of his articulators to correctly produce sounds.
 His family continues to report positive growth and we are understanding his speech more and more.
 The road to get where he is now was not an easy one.
 D has ALWAYS had an above average vocabulary and is one of the brightest (and sweetest) little boys we know.
 When he was not able to communicate his message clearly, this caused frustration on both his end and on ours.
 His face lights up when you are able to hear all the clever one-liners he comes up with.
 In thinking about raising awareness and understanding, he was on my mind.
 How many five year olds undergo several major surgeries and have a surplus of information to share but can’t because of something completely out of their control?
 Think about how you can help increase awareness and raise money to continue funding research on prevention and treatment in this area.
 Learn how Speech & Language Therapy can help below and contact All About Speech & Language!